If you have entered a structure with the intent to commit a crime, you can be accused of burglary, a crime with stiff legal penalties.

 Is Someone You Know In Jail on Burglary Charges?
 We Can Be Reached 24 Hours a Day

 As criminal defense attorneys, we can do more than just get a person out of jail.
 We have legal answers that bail bondsmen don't have and can start laying the groundwork for a solid defense immediately.
 Do you live in Travis County, Williamson County, or nearby?
 Don't let a misstep early on make a case more difficult.
 Contact us to start fighting your loved one's charges today.

 Learn why calling an attorney is better than calling a bail bondsman.

 Have You Been Accused of Burglary?
 Attorney Jason Trumpler Offers Sound Legal Representation

 Jason Trumpler has worked in criminal defense for more than 20 years.
-Over the last two decades, he has offered legal insight to countless clients in Austin and Georgetown, TX.
+Over the last two decades, he has offered legal insight to countless clients in Austin, Georgetown, TX, and throughout Williamson County.
 When you hire Mr. Trumpler, he will work tirelessly to get your criminal charges dropped or reduced.

 Mr. Trumpler is affiliated with numerous legal organizations, including:

 - The National Association of Criminal Defense Lawyers